Policies Unlawful Sexual Misconduct Policies and Procedures

 • All relevant and material statements and documents submitted by the complainant and respondent.

-Notification of Hearing Panel
+Notification of Decision-Making Meeting(s)

 Deliberation

-2. It is more likely than not that the alleged violation did not occur and the respondent is not responsible; or
+2. It is more likely than not that the alleged violation did not occur, and the respondent is not responsible; or

 3. There is not sufficient information available to make a determination.